HISE Docs

 Advanced Search lets you define the subjects, file types, or studies you want to find in HISE.
 With this powerful feature, you can create queries and filter result files by file, sample, EMR metadata, or public files.
 You can use your results to create a new file set, add to an existing set, send the data to an IDE for further inspection, or (in some cases) visualize your results.
 This document explains how to create, save, and share basic queries, as well as how to use your search results.

-For instructions on executing advanced queries, see Use Advanced Filters for Complex Searches (Tutorial).
+For further instructions on executing Advanced Search queries, see the Related Resources at the bottom of this page.
 If you have questions or need help, contact Support.

 When to Use This Feature